-Complete the nomination application by 9 February 2018, and if chosen, your nominee will be recognized at the SLA 2018 Annual Conference in Baltimore.
-Remember to keep the specific award’s meaning in mind; each application should address the purpose for that specific award, and include the nominee’s activities, accomplishments, and contributions that align with that purpose.
+Recipients of SLA awards and honors are recognized at the SLA Annual Conference.
+To recognize an SLA member at the 2021 Annual Conference, complete the nomination application by May 18.
+Remember to keep the specific award’s meaning in mind—each application should address the purpose of that specific award and include the nominee’s activities, accomplishments, and contributions that align with that purpose.
 Describe, where applicable, the specific results and impacts of the nominee’s efforts that strengthen the case for that award.

 John Cotton Dana Award